laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 To solve any other game, we define the payoff matrix dependent on the values of other subgames and get the Nash equilibrium value.
 Note that if the turn passes the defender, we have to switch the values after accounting for any damage that may have been taken.
 We use the transition rules we defined earlier when talking about frame advantage and transitions.
-Note that since the turn counter is always decreasing, the game must end at some point leading us to one of the base rules we defined just above.
-So the chains of dependencies must end eventually and we can use this to solve any game we want.
+Note that since the turn counter is always decreasing, the game must end eventually leading us to one of the base game results we defined just above.
+So the chains of dependencies must end, and the calculation will eventually finish, giving us our final solution.

+Here are the templates for the how to construct payoff matrices for the 3 subgame types for arbitrary health values and turns left

 | Minor Advantage (ma) (x, y, t) | Stand             | Jab                     | Duck Jab                   |
 |:-----                          |:--------          |:------                  |:-----                      |